ottok/debcraft/README.md

 ### Roadmap

-Debcraft does not intend to replace well working existing tools like [git-buildpackage](https://honk.sigxcpu.org/piki/projects/git-buildpackage/), but rather build upon them, making the overall process of as easy as possible.
+Debcraft does not intend to replace well-working existing tools like [git-buildpackage](https://honk.sigxcpu.org/piki/projects/git-buildpackage/), but rather build upon them, making the overall process as easy as possible.
 **Current development focus is to make the `debcraft build` as easy and efficient as possible** and it is already quite capable.
 The `release` is also already fully usable.